eggjs-community/egg-bizerror/README.md

   throw an biz error

-  * code - `error.code`, read errorcode config with this value when handle error.
+  * code - `error.code`, default `SYSTEM_EXCEPTION`, read errorcode config with this value when handle error.
   * error - error message or `Error` object.
   * addition - `error.addition`, extra data, can help you solve the problem.
   * addition.code - it will cover `error.code`.